itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 The best error must be as small as possible.
 The best weights combination for this problem should be near the lower right corner in the blue area.

-Next, we are going to look at 5 algorithms based on Backpropagation.
+Next, we are going to look at 5 algorithms based on GradientDescent.
 They are:

 * Gradient descent
 * Momentum